deltachat/deltachat-desktop/docs/STYLES.md

 # CSS Guidelines

 We use `prettier` for CSS formatting.
-Use `pnpm fix:format` before committing to format the code.
+Use `pnpm -w fix:format` before committing to format the code.

 ## How we go about styles